kora21/kora21/README.md

 - 👀 I’m learning something cool!
 - 🌱 I am Python developer
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me: Telegram - @ikatyat or send me an email to kattya.taras@gmail.com
+- 📫 How to reach me; kattya.taras@gmail.com

 <!---
 kora21/kora21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.